jedejong3/ThingComparer/README.md

 ### Dependencies

-Apples to Oranges relies on the [Ionic Framework](https://ionicframework.com/).
+Apples and Oranges relies on the [Ionic Framework](https://ionicframework.com/).
  Refer to their website for installation instructions and tutorials.

  Other dependencies: installation instructions